Richmond CenterStage: Current use

-CenterStage officially opened to the public on September 12th, 2009, after a large capital campaign, a controversial public-private partnership with the City of Richmond, and a decision to resize the project from a much larger proposed one.
+CenterStage officially opened to the public on September 12, 2009, after a large capital campaign, a controversial public-private partnership with the City of Richmond, and a decision to resize the project from a much larger proposed one.
 Additionally controversial is the organizational structure of the complex that has SMG Richmond, a for-profit corporation based out of Pennsylvania, operating the venues via a City-appointed Board of local executives.

-CenterStage currently has nine Resident Companies who use CenterStage for performances and educational programming.
-African American Repertory Theatre, Elegba Folklore Society, Richmond Ballet, Richmond Jazz Society, Henley Street Theatre / Richmond Shakespeare, Richmond Symphony, SPARC (School of the Performing Arts in the Richmond Community), Virginia Repertory Theatre and Virginia Opera.
+RPAA currently has eleven Resident Companies who use the venues for performances and educational programming.
+City of Richmond Department of Parks and Recreation, Elegba Folklore Society, Latin Ballet of Virginia, Modlin Center for the Arts at the University of Richmond, Richmond Ballet, The Richmond Forum, Richmond Shakespeare, Richmond Symphony, SPARC (School of the Performing Arts in the Richmond Community), Virginia Opera, and Virginia Repertory Theatre.
 The facility has the capacity to hold smaller groups for local and regional performances, as well as very large audiences for national touring acts.

-The Altria Theater is currently a very popular venue, hosting the Richmond Forum, the Broadway in Richmond Series, and a number of other headliner musical and comedy acts.
-In 2012, Richmond City Council authorized an allocation of $14M to contribute to the renovation and restoration of the Landmark.
-The complete project is a nearly $60M renovation and should take approximately 3 years to complete.

-Most recently, Richmond CenterStage celebrated its 2nd birthday with a Gala Celebration featuring Patti La Belle, and its 4th year with a gala featuring Emily Skinner in June 2013.
-Richmond CenterStage continues to pursue its mission to be a catalyst for the arts in Richmond and become part of the city's economic and cultural revitalization.